Getting it Ready to Sell

 • Loose handrails and broken/loose steps

 Selling your home is a big project and often sets up the success for the next home purchase.
-When maximizing value and getting it sold in a timely manner, it is important to present a home that looks its best and ready for the investigative eyes of willing buyers.
+When maximizing value and getting it sold in a timely manner, it is important to present a home that looks its best and is ready for the investigative eyes of willing buyers.
 Don’t let a few cosmetic defects keep you from achieving your real estate goals.

 Work With Zita